ElvinEfendi/wikipedia-retrieval/README.md

-Parsing and indexing Wikipedia articles for querying
+Parsing and indexing Wikipedia articles
 ===================

 This is one of my courseworks I've done during my study.